Pylons/pyramid/docs/glossary.rst

     ``${name}`` syntax, even within ZPT.
 It is also much faster than the reference implementations of both ZPT and Genshi.
-    :mod:`repoze.bfg` offers Chameleon templating out of the box in both ZPT and Genshi "flavors". chameleon.zpt
+    :mod:`repoze.bfg` offers Chameleon templating out of the box in ZPT flavor and offers the Genshi flavor as an add on within the :mod:`repoze.bfg.chameleon_genshi` package. chameleon.zpt
-    ``chameleon.zpt`` is the package which provides :term:`ZPT` templating support under the :term:`Chameleon` templating engine. chameleon.genshi
+    ``chameleon.zpt`` is the package which provides :term:`ZPT` templating support under the :term:`Chameleon` templating engine. z3c.pt
-    ``chameleon.genshi`` is the package which provides :term:`Genshi` templating support under the :term:`Chameleon` templating engine. z3c.pt
     This was the previous name for :term:`Chameleon`, and is now a